 Are you worried that you’re missing something important because you can’t keep up with the volume of email traffic you’re getting?
 Don’t worry, you’re not alone – and there’s an easier way to get have less stress and overwhelm without being anal-retentive that doesn’t require you to learn to be anal-retentive about clearing your Inbox.
 I’ve written a lot about effective email habits, and I’ve recommended using the R.A.F.T.
 (Read-Act-File-Trash) method to process your Inbox.
 Over the course of time, though, I recognized some of the weaknesses of that particular method, and I’ve changed things up a bit – the process that I’ve distilled and now recommend is the S.T.A.R. method.
 Productive Flourishing - we help people start finishing the stuff that matters.

 8 Startling Truths About Multitasking And Productivity.
 One of the more popular posts on this blog described how to save time writing blog posts.

 Perhaps I ought to have taken that to heart.
 Over the three days it took me to write this blog post, I found myself writing it: While watching TV.While babysitting three little kids.While periodically checking Twitter.With two side-by-side computer monitors, one running a news feed.
-That would explain why it took me three days to write one post.
 20 Things Successful People 'Refuse' to Do This post originally appeared on BrandMentalist.com 1.